CSStarfish/Class-Responses/July21Response.md

 **2. What is the difference between a categorical column and a dense feature?**

 *   Categorical columns store features with non-numerical values.
 You can then inspect the data stored within these categorical feature columns using a DenseFeatures Keras layer.
 However, DenseFeatures layers require a dense tensor paramter, so you would first need to convert the feature column to an indicator column.
 Dense features identify the absence of a feature and allow the user to locate the specific space where that feature is missing by populating the dataset with zeroes.
-The main difference between a categorical column and a dense feature is that the dense feature represents the non-numerical value of the categorical column as a numerical value through one-hot encoding.
+The main difference between a categorical column and a dense feature is that the dense feature represents the non-numerical value of the categorical column as a numerical value through one-hot-encoding.

 **3. Describe the feature columns that have been input to your LinearClassifier().
 How would you assess the result from your initial output?
 What is the purpose of adding a cross featured column?
 Did your attempt to capture the interaction between age and gender and incorporate it into your model improve performance?
 Include and interpret your predicted probabilities and ROC curve plots.**